Clariant in the public policy dialog

 Political dialog is part of sustainable governance at Clariant

-Nowadays, companies are playing an increasingly active role in society, including in the development of laws, rules and policy documents that can lead to sustainable growth and innovation.
-Businesses are often consulted and asked to participate in such activities and Clariant believes that it is important to be part of the policy dialog.
-Clariant aims to contribute and give input where it can, in line with the company strategy and business objectives, in order to shape policy-development for a sustainable development.
+Nowadays, companies are playing an increasingly active role in society, including in the development of laws, rules and policy documents that support sustainable growth and innovation.
+Businesses are often consulted and asked to participate in such activities.
+Clariant believes that it is important to be part of such policy dialog and aims to contribute and give input where it can, in line with the company’s strategy and business objectives, in order to shape policy-development for a sustainable development.

-As a responsible corporate actor, Clariant aims to ensure open, honest and transparent dialogue and communication with politicians, authorities, business associations, as well as non-government organizations, in a number of relevant policy areas such as: chemical management, climate change, energy, bio-economy, circular economy, competitiveness, trade, and innovation.
+As a responsible corporate actor, Clariant aims to ensure open, honest and transparent dialog and communication with politicians, authorities, business associations, as well as non-government organizations, in a number of relevant policy areas including: sustainable chemistry, climate change, energy, bio-economy, circular economy and industrial, trade and innovation policies.

 Guidelines for lobbying and political communication

-Clariant commits itself to ethical and sustainable operations and development in all business activities according to our own Code of Conduct.
+Clariant commits itself to ethical and sustainable operations and development in all business activities according to its Code of Ethics.
 The company engages in an open, trustful and constructive manner.
-Clariant has adopted and strictly abides to several guidelines to fulfil such commitments.
+Clariant has adopted and strictly abides by several guidelines to fulfill such commitments.

-In accordance with our Code of Conduct we are also committed to comply in every respect with all applicable anti-bribery and anti-corruption laws.
+In accordance with our Code of Ethics we are also committed to complying in every respect with all applicable anti-bribery and anti-corruption laws.
 Clariant’s Anti Bribery and Corruption Policy establishes detailed rules for employees’ interactions with public officials, political advisors, as well as on charitable contributions and political donations.
-According to our policies, donations to political parties are forbidden.
-Accordingly, Clariant did not render donations to parties, politicians, and related organizations in 2016.
+According to our policies, donations or contributions to political parties are forbidden.
+Accordingly, Clariant did not render donations to parties, politicians or related organizations in 2021.

-Finally, Clariant also openly discloses information about our fields of interest and the scope of public affairs activities in the “Transparency Register of the European Union”.
+Finally, Clariant also openly discloses information about its fields of interest and the scope of public affairs activities in the “Transparency Register of the European Union”.

-Memberships in trade associations and other lobby forums
+Memberships in trade associations and other advocacy forums

-The engagement of Clariant representatives in trade associations and other platforms supports strategic alignment across the industry and provides an opportunity for exchange on industry perspectives and best practices, as well as bringing forward Clariant’s particular views and interests.
+The engagement of Clariant representatives in trade associations and other platforms supports strategic alignment across the industry and provides an opportunity for exchange on industry perspectives and best practices.

-Clariant is a member of numerous trade associations both at international level (International Council of Chemical Associations – ICCA) and at national level (business federations such as Economie Suisse, national chemical industry associations such as ABIQUIM in Brazil, CPCIF in China, Verband der Chemischen Industrie (VCI) in Germany, the American Chemistry Council in the USA, etc.).
+Clariant is a member of numerous trade associations both at international level (International Council of Chemical Associations – ICCA), EU level (CEFIC), and at national level (business federations such as Economie Suisse, national chemical industry associations such as ABIQUIM in Brazil, CPCIF in China, Verband der Chemischen Industrie (VCI) in Germany, the American Chemistry Council in the USA, and Scienceindustries the Swiss association for the chemical, pharmaceutical and biotech industries).
 Clariant is also active in the sectorial association both at regional level and local level.

-Clariant is also proud to support scientific and research organizations such as SUSCHEM, the European Technology Platform for Sustainable Chemistry, confirming our strong commitment to develop the next generation of sustainability chemistry solutions.
+Clariant is also proud to support scientific and research organizations such as SUSCHEM, the European Technology Platform for Sustainable Chemistry, a reflection of our strong commitment to developing the next generation of sustainability chemistry solutions.